 Common Issues With Cockatoo's

-Cockatoo's are the most cuddly of birds which makes them very easy to love.
+Cockatoo's are the cuddliest of birds, which makes them very easy to love.
 However, they need an experienced hand when it comes to mitigating common parrot behavior problems such as feather picking and screaming.
 Since cockatoo's crave cuddly and petting, it is very easy to mistakenly pet them in a manner that brings out hormonal behavior.
 Female cockatoo's in particular are prone to becoming egg-bound due to improper petting.
 In the wild, Cockatoo's only become hormonal once a year when certain conditions are right such as how much sleep, diet, availability of a nesting cavity and sexualized touching.
 Learn how and where to pet a cockatoo to reduce the affects of hormonal behavior by insuring that your pet gets a good, healthy diet, plenty of sleep, proper petting and plenty of toys.

 Cockatoo's are also known for being quite loud.
-It's very easy to accidently train your bird to scream.
+It's very easy to accidentally train your bird to scream.
 It will be important to develop an understanding of behavior modification techniques when living with one of these parrots.
 Learn which behaviors you wish to reinforce with your bird and provide outlets for the abundance of energy that these birds have.
-Trainign your bird to do tricks is a great way to socialize your pet while offering mental stimulation and improving self-esteem.
+Training your bird to do tricks is a great way to socialize your pet while offering mental stimulation and improving self-esteem.